- This event has passed.

 Details from previous KAMSS events, including links to the programs and abstracts, can be viewed by visiting KAMSS 2017.

 KAMSS 2021 will feature presentations submitted under the 2020 Call for Abstracts.
-No additional abstracts are being accepted at this time.

 - Julie Matweyou (chair), University of Alaska Fairbanks, Alaska Sea Grant Marine Advisory Program, Kodiak